AleksZieba/dnd-ai-generators-frontend/README.md

     The frontend assumes your backend is running on `http://localhost:5000`.
 If you host elsewhere, update the proxy or switch to an absolute URL in your `axios` calls.

 ## License
-This project is licensed under the GNU GPL v3 included in the root directory.
+This project is licensed under the GNU GPL v3 viewable [here.](https://github.com/AleksZieba/dnd-ai-generators-frontend/blob/main/LICENSE.md)